 In March 2018 and July 2018, we, the investment institutions led by CICC Capital Management Company Limited ("CICC Capital"), a wholly-owned subsidiary of China International Capital Corporation Limited, and other investors entered into agreements pursuant to which the parties jointly made a strategic investment in our subsidiary, Concord Healthcare.
 The total investment was RMB1.5 billion.
 Upon completion of the investment, those investment institutions led by CICC Capital and the other minority investors held a total of approximately 40% of the equity interests in Concord Healthcare and our equity interest in Concord Healthcare was diluted to approximately 60%.
-As of December 31, 2019, our effective equity interest in Concord Healthcare was approximately RMB700.0 million in Concord Healthcare, subject to the satisfaction of closing conditions.
+As of December 31, 2019, our effective equity interest in Concord Healthcare was approximately 60%.
+In February 2020, we and CITIC Industrial Investment Group Limited ("CITIC") entered into agreements pursuant to which CITIC will make an investment of approximately RMB700.0 million in Concord Healthcare, subject to the satisfaction of closing conditions.
 Upon completion in March 2020, our ownership in Concord Healthcare was diluted from approximately 60% to approximately 50%.
 In April 2021, we entered into an investment agreement with five entities and one individual, pursuant to which these investors subscribed an aggregate of 18,805,826 newly issued shares of Concord Healthcare with a total consideration of RMB400.0 million.
-After the completion of all transactions mentioned above, our equity interest in Concord Healthcare had been diluted to 46.56% as of December 31, 2021.
+In April 2022, we transferred 2.05% of the equity interest in Concord Healthcare to Shanghai Xinhe Enterprise Management Center (Limited Partnership) ("Shanghai Xinhe"), the limited partner of which is Shanghai Medstar.
+After the completion of all transactions mentioned above, our equity interest in Concord Healthcare had been diluted to 43.90% as of December 31, 2022.
 In December 2020 and April 2021, we obtained declaration of certain noncontrolling shareholders, pursuant to which they irrevocably delegate their voting rights in the general meeting of shareholders of Concord Healthcare to our group during the period they own the equity interest in Concord Healthcare.
-We remained control of Concord Healthcare with 50.84% of the voting right and five out of nine directors of the board of Concord Healthcare as of December 31, 2021.
+In April 2022, we obtained the declaration of Shanghai Xinhe, pursuant to which it irrevocably delegates its voting rights in the general meeting of shareholders of Concord Healthcare to our group during the period it owns the equity interest in Concord Healthcare.
+We remained control of Concord Healthcare with 50.23% of the voting right of Concord Healthcare as of December 31, 2022.